Skip to main content

 2. Recognize the benefits of being a novice: Having a beginner’s mindset offers a fresh perspective free of bias from past experiences.
 Rather than feeling inadequate in a particular domain, being an outsider empowers you to ask questions that haven’t been asked before (Molinsky, 2019).

 3. Switch from a performance to a learning mindset: People suffering from impostor syndrome harbor a performance mindset – they view mistakes and feelings of inadequacy as evidence of their limitations.
-In a learning mindset, mistakes are seen as an inevitable part of the learning process rather than a failure (Molinsky, 2019).
+In a learning mindset, mistakes are seen as inevitable parts of the learning process rather than failures (Molinsky, 2019).

 4. Challenge your self-doubts: Impostor syndrome is driven by irrational, negative thought patterns such as all-or-none thinking, jumping to conclusions, discounting the positives, and magnification – blowing things out of proportion.
 Borrowing from cognitive restructuring used in Cognitive Behavior Therapy (CBT), ask these questions to challenge your self-doubts and arrive at a more balanced and rational way to look at your perceived limitation (Duggal, 2016).